-THIS HIPAA BUSINESS ASSOCIATE AGREEMENT (the "Agreement") is entered into effective July 1, 2019 (the "Effective Date"), by and between Redwood Quality Management Company, Inc. ("Business Associate") and Mendocino County Behavioral Health & Recovery Services (the "Covered Entity").
+THIS HIPAA BUSINESS ASSOCIATEAGREEMENT (the "Agreement") is entered into effective July 1, 2021 (the "Effective Date"), by and between Redwood Quality Management Company, Inc. ("Business Associate/Qualified Service Organization") and Mendocino County Health and Human Services Agency (the "Covered Entity").

-Business Associate and Covered Entity have a business relationship (the "Relationship" or the "Agreement") in which Business Associate may perform functions or activities on behalf of Covered Entity involving the use and/or disclosure of protected health information received from, or created or received by, Business Associate on behalf of Covered Entity. ("PHI").
-Therefore, if Business Associate is functioning as a business associate to Covered Entity, Business Associate agrees to the following terms and conditions set forth in this HIPAA Business Associate Agreement.
+Business Associate and Covered Entity have a business relationship ("Agreement") in which Business Associate may perform functions or activities on behalf of Covered Entity involving the use and/or disclosure of protected health information received from, or created or received by, Business Associate on behalf of Covered Entity. ("PHI").
+Therefore, if Business Associate is functioning as a Business Associate to Covered Entity, Business Associate agrees to the following terms and conditions set forth in this HIPAA Business Associate Agreement.